Government by algorithm: History

 In 2017, Ukraine's Ministry of Justice ran experimental government auctions using blockchain technology to ensure transparency and hinder corruption in governmental transactions.
-"Government by Algorithm?" was the central theme introduced at Data for Policy 2017 conference held on 6-7 September 2017 in London, UK.
+"Government by Algorithm?" was the central theme introduced at Data for Policy 2017 conference held on 6–7 September 2017 in London.

 Examples

 Smart cities

 A smart city is an urban area where collected surveillance data is used to improve various operations.
 Increase in computational power allows more automated decision making and replacement of public agencies by algorithmic governance.
 In particular, the combined use of artificial intelligence and blockchains for IoT may lead to the creation of sustainable smart city ecosystems.
 Intelligent street lighting in Glasgow is an example of successful government application of AI algorithms.
 A study of smart city initiatives in the US shows that it requires public sector as a main organizer and coordinator, the private sector as a technology and infrastructure provider, and universities as expertise contributors.

 The cryptocurrency millionaire Jeffrey Berns proposed the operation of local governments in Nevada by tech firms in 2021.
-Berns bought 67,000 acres (271 km²) in Nevada's rural Storey County (population 4,104) for $170,000,000 (£121,000,000) in 2018 in order to develop a smart city with more than 36,000 residents that could generate an annual output of $4,600,000,000.
-Cryptocurrency will be allowed for payments.
+Berns bought 67,000 acres (271 km2) in Nevada's rural Storey County (population 4,104) for $170,000,000 (£121,000,000) in 2018 in order to develop a smart city with more than 36,000 residents that could generate an annual output of $4,600,000,000.
+Cryptocurrency would be allowed for payments.
 Blockchains, Inc. "Innovation Zone" was canceled in September 2021 after it failed to secure enough water for the planned 36,000 residents, through water imports from a site located 100 miles away in the neighboring Washoe County.
-Similar water pipeline proposed in 2007 was estimated to cost $100 million and to would have taken about 10 years to develop.
-With additional water rights purchased from Tahoe Reno Industrial General Improvement District, "Innovation Zone" would have acquired enough water for about 15,400 homes - meaning that it would have barely covered its planned 15,000 dwelling units, leaving nothing for the rest of the projected city and its 22 million square-feet of industrial development.
+A similar water pipeline proposed in 2007 was estimated to cost $100 million and would have taken about 10 years to develop.
+With additional water rights purchased from Tahoe Reno Industrial General Improvement District, "Innovation Zone" would have acquired enough water for about 15,400 homes – meaning that it would have barely covered its planned 15,000 dwelling units, leaving nothing for the rest of the projected city and its 22 million square-feet of industrial development.

 In Saudi Arabia, the planners of The Line assert that it will be monitored by AI to improve life by using data and predictive modeling.